-- o Who is claimed as a tax dependent on the Employee's Federal tax return - A Surviving Spouse or Domestic Partner of a Retiree who was a Covered Person at the time of the Retiree's death. - Your Domestic Partner when both the Employee and Domestic Partner have filed a Declaration of Domestic Partnership with the California Secretary of State or with a similar jurisdiction in another state, and all of the following requirements are met: - Both persons have a common residence; - Neither person is married to someone else or is a member of another Domestic Partnership with someone else that has not been terminated, dissolved, or adjudged a nullity; - The two persons are not related by blood in a way that would prevent them from being married to each other in the State of California; - Both persons are at least 18 years of age; - Both persons are members of the same sex, or if opposite sex, one or both of the persons is over the age of 62; - Both persons are capable of consenting to the domestic partnership. - Both persons are financially interdependent.. - Your unmarried natural or legally adapted child, or your spouse's or Domestic Partner's unmarried natural or legally adopted, child, or a child for whom you, your Spouse or Domestic Partner are the legal guardian; if the child: - O Is under the age of 19, meets the definition of a "qualifying child" under Section 152 of the Internal Revenue code, and is claimed as a tax dependent on the Employee's Federal tax return, and - Is not in the armed forces of any country, and - Is not covered under this Plan as an Employee, or - o Is under the age of 24, a full-time student (12 or more units per semester), is not in the armed services of any country, is not covered under this Plan as an Employee, and who meets the definition of a "qualifying child" under Section 152 of the Internal Revenue Code, and is claimed as a tax dependent on the Employee's Federal tax return. - Or, if the above criteria is not applicable, your child must meet one of the following two requirements: - Must be a dependent child for whom you have a State Qualified Medical Support Order (SQMSO) or a Divorce Decree issued by a Court or administrative agency (in some cases the order may override the residency and/or dependency requirements; or - Must be a dependent child between the ages of 19 and 24 for whom you have a National Qualified Medical Support Order (NQMSO) issued by a court or administrative agency to provide coverage (In some cases the order may override the residency and/or dependency requirements). - Disabled Dependent Children Prior to Age 19:
+- o Who is claimed as a tax dependent on the Employee's Federal tax return - A Surviving Spouse or Domestic Partner of a Retiree who was a Covered Person at the time of the Retiree's death. - Your Domestic Partner when all of the following requirements are met: - Both persons have a common residence; - Neither person is married to someone else or is a member of another Domestic Partnership with someone else that has not been terminated, dissolved, or adjudged a nullity; - The two persons are not related by blood in a way that would prevent them from being married to each other in the State of California; - Both persons are at least 18 years of age; - Both persons are members of the same sex, or if opposite sex, one or both of the persons is over the age of 62; - Both persons are capable of consenting to the domestic partnership. - Both persons are financially interdependent.. - Your natural or legally adapted child, or your spouse's or Domestic Partner's unmarried natural or legally adopted, child, or a child for whom you, your Spouse or Domestic Partner are the legal guardian; if the child: - o Is under the age of 26, and - Is not in the armed forces of any country, and - Is not covered under this Plan as an Employee, or - Or, if the above criteria is not applicable, your child must meet one of the following two requirements: - Must be a dependent child for whom you have a State Qualified Medical Support Order (SQMSO) or a Divorce Decree issued by a Court or administrative agency (in some cases the order may override the residency and/or dependency requirements; or - Must be a dependent child under the age of 26 for whom you have a National Qualified Medical Support Order (NQMSO) issued by a court or administrative agency to provide coverage (In some cases the order may override the residency and/or dependency requirements). - Disabled Dependent Children Prior to Age 26:

 Medical Expense Coverage will be continued beyond the maximum age of a dependent child who is incapable of self-support because of Developmental Disability or Physical Handicap and is dependent on you for primary support.
-You must apply for this continuation within

-31 days after the child reaches the maximum age and furnish the plan with the following proof that:
+You must apply for this continuation within 31 days after the child reaches the maximum age and furnish the plan with the following proof that:

-- Your child is developmentally disabled or physically handicapped and not self-supporting; and - The child became developmentally disabled or physically handicapped prior to reaching 19 years of age for Dependent coverage and is covered under this plan. - The child is claimed as a tax dependent on the Employee's Federal tax return.
+- Your child is developmentally disabled or physically handicapped and not self-supporting; and - The child became developmentally disabled or physically handicapped prior to reaching 26 years of age for Dependent coverage and is covered under this plan. - The child is claimed as a tax dependent on the Employee's Federal tax return.